Why Belarusians ignored recent election to Coordinating Council

 Euroradio discussed the results of the CC elections with media experts Iryna Sidorskaya and Pauliuk Bykouski and political analyst Artsiom Shraibman.
 Could the participants in the elections have chosen a different strategy so that last night did not end in frustration?
 And what do the final results tell us about the democratic movement?

-The second reason is that many people do not understand not only what the Coordinating Council is, but also what a parliament is in general.
-And here the problem is not with the Council, but with the fact that the Belarusian parliament has not been fulfilling its functions for many years.
-That is, people don't really understand what the separation of powers is in general".
+The second reason is that many people do not understand not only what the Coordinating Council is but also what a parliament is in general.
+The problem is not with the Council but with the fact that the Belarusian parliament has not been fulfilling its functions for many years.
+That is, people don't really understand what the separation of powers is in general."

-They say there is Tsikhanouskaya, there is the United Transitional Cabinet - and why do we need something else?
-I think that the lack of interest in these elections comes from a lack of understanding of democracy, from a lack of understanding of what the parliament can do in general.
+They say there is Tsikhanouskaya and the United Transitional Cabinet—and why do we need something else?
+I think the lack of interest in these elections comes from a lack of understanding of democracy and what the parliament can do in general.

-It seems that this knowledge is fundamental, but in our country this "fundamental" has not worked for many years.
+It seems that this knowledge is fundamental, but in our country, this "fundamental" has not worked for many years.
 In Belarus, the parliament exists to approve Lukashenka's laws.
-Perhaps people think that the CC is necessary to support Tsikhanouskaya's decisions?
-But in fact, the platform where the culture of discussion is formed does not appear by itself.
+Perhaps people think that the CC is necessary to support Tsikhanouskaya's decisions.
+However, the platform where the culture of discussion is formed does not appear by itself.
 People have to practice to learn it.

 To follow important news, subscribe to the Euroradio channel on Telegram.